“Denmark is like a secret little place with its own special language.”helena Christensen

 Good to know before you go

-- Tipping is not needed in Denmark as it is included in your bill.
+- Tipping is not needed in Denmark, as it is included in your bill.
 It is not customary or expected.
-This includes not only restaurants but cab drivers, porters, bartenders, and other service workers.
+This includes restaurants, cab drivers, porters, bartenders, and other service workers.
 Credit cards are accepted everywhere.

 - Do not jaywalk in Denmark, or you will be fined.
-Danes are rule followers and is why their society is so organized.
+Danes are rule followers, which is why their society is so organized.

 - Driving is easy in Demark with normal rules of the road.
-Just be very careful of bicycles!
+Just be very careful with bicycles!